ixc/ixc-wagtail-extensions/README.md

 ### Filter by nested data

-Make data fields nested in `JSONField` available for filtering in the admin by distinct values using the `wagtail_extensions.admin.jsonfield_simplelistfilter_builder` function in the admin's `list_filter` attribute:
+Make data fields nested in `JSONField`s available for filtering in the admin by distinct values using the `wagtail_extensions.admin.jsonfield_simplelistfilter_builder` function in the admin's `list_filter` attribute: